 I have remained a resident and voter in the City throughout my time in college, and my schedule allows me to spend a lot of time in Marquette and remain involved in the community.
 I help coach the We The People civics team at MSHS.
 I also work part-time as a college recruiter for Harvard, visiting schools in Marquette and across the U.P. to talk to students about post-secondary education and the opportunities open to them.

 I have also been serving on appointed City boards and committees since I was 18, representing Marquette Area Public Schools on the City’s Sustainable Community Ad Hoc Committee when I was a senior in high school.
 In 2017 I was appointed to the Parks & Recreation Advisory Board, and today I serve as its Vice Chair.
-I was frustrated with some of the decisions made regarding the hospital and lakefront development, so in 2018 I joined the Marquette Brownfield Redevelopment Authority to provide the perspective of a young, working-class person.
+I was frustrated with some of the decisions made in the last few years regarding lakefront development, so in 2018 I joined the Marquette Brownfield Redevelopment Authority to provide the perspective of a young, working-class person.
 I was elected Secretary of the Brownfield Authority this year.

 While in high school, I successfully pushed for energy efficiency improvements in Marquette’s public schools to help the district control rising energy costs and reduce emissions.
-While at Harvard, I helped advocate for the passage of a bill in the Massachusetts state legislature which would mandate that forensic evidence in sexual assault cases be preserved for the entire length of the statute of limitations on sex crimes.
-After a year of work that bill was signed into law by Gov. Charlie Baker.
+As a student at Harvard, I helped advocate for the passage of a bill in the Massachusetts state legislature which mandated that forensic evidence in sexual assault cases be preserved for the entire length of the statute of limitations on sex crimes.
+After a year of work, that bill passed on a bipartisan basis and was signed into law by Gov. Charlie Baker.